 Terminology & Nomenclature

 Plant taxonomy attempts to identify and classify every plant in relation to all other plants by close examination of the plant's individual characteristics.
 However, taxonomy is a science that changes as new technologies allow for the examination of plants at microscopic — even molecular — levels, sometimes resulting in renaming and reclassification.
 A plant's taxonomy leads to a specific name that is accepted worldwide.
 Botanical nomenclature is based on a set of rules established by the Swedish botanist Carolus Linnaeus in 1753 and much of his structure is still in place.
+The advent of DNA analysis in the late 20th Century has resulted in many plants being reclassified as scientists learn more about how they are related to each other.

 Genus and species